kriener51/IDIS_3802/README.md

 # IDIS_3802
-Data Science with Python at Santa Clara University
+Data Science with Python at Santa Clara University<br />
+Group project on Kickstarter data